 Coronavirus Information

-NOTE: The COVID vaccination is required for all students taking in-person classes or participating in on-campus activities two weeks before the start of the semester.
+NOTE: The COVID vaccination is strongly recommended for all students taking in-person classes or participating in on-campus activities two weeks before the start of the semester.
 Additionally, for the same students, the Booster Shot is highly recommended for those that have received the Pfizer or Moderna vaccine 6 months ago or 2 months ago for the Johnson & Johnson vaccine.
-The COVID vaccination is in addition to your other required vaccinations (MMR and Meningitis) to attend in-person classes.
-For more information on the additional vaccination, please visit https://www.ecc.edu/search-results.html?nav-search=Health+Center.
+The measles, mumps, and rubella (MMR) and meningitis vaccine/waiver are required vaccinations.
+For more information on these required vaccinations, please visit https://www.ecc.edu/search-results.html?nav-search=Health+Center.

 Quick Links